OneDrive/onedrive-api-docs/docs/rest-api/api/subscription_post_subscriptions.md

 # Create subscription

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-Subscribes a listener application to receive notifications when data on the Microsoft Graph changes.
+Subscribes a listener application to receive notifications when data on a Microsoft Graph resource changes.

 ## Permissions

-Creating a subscription requires read scope to the resource.
-For example, to get notifications messages, your app needs the `Mail.Read` permission.
+Creating a subscription requires read permission to the resource for which the app will receive notifications.
+For example, to get notifications about Messages, your app needs the `Mail.Read` permission.
 The following table lists the suggested permission needed for each resource.
 To learn more, including how to choose permissions, see [Permissions](/concepts/permissions_reference.md).

 | Resource type / Item        | Permission          |
 |-----------------------------|---------------------|